maikadiet/maikadieterich.de/content/project/4-learning-platform.md

 title: Learning platform
 metadata: web
 urls:
-collaborators: In collaboration with Jean Böhm while working at KITeGG
+collaborators: In collaboration with Jean Böhm, Isabela Dimarco and Francesco Scheffczyk while working at KITeGG
 thumbnail: "learning-platform.png"
 images: ['Screenshot 41.png', 'Screenshot 59.png', 'Screenshot-7.03.png',]
 videos: []
 ---
-Here goes the English description of the project.
-You can use **Markdown** for formatting, links, etc.
+The learning platform was developed in the KITeGG research project as the central place for access to the GPU cluster.
+Server reservations, service hosting and student access can be defined by teachers or researchers on the platform.
+Courses, course materials and student projects were also openly shared on the platform between the five schools.

+The basic UI design was developed by Isabela Dimarco and further developed by me.
+The software was written and maintained by Jean Böhm, Francesco Scheffzcy and myself.